Bluberi Gaming Recommended For Nevada Licensing As Expansion Accelerates

 Bluberi’s blend of Canadian and American creative teams has proven to be a strength, enabling the company to balance market-tested mechanics with risk-taking design.

-About 70% of its revenue comes from direct sales, with recurring revenue from games making up the rest - a split that has provided both stability and growth.
+About 70% of its revenue comes from direct sales, with recurring revenue from games making up the rest.
+This split has provided stability and growth.

-If the Nevada Gaming Commission grants approval later this month, Bluberi will solidify its presence in its adopted home state and reinforce its trajectory as one of the gaming industry’s most rapidly ascending challengers.
+Suppose the Nevada Gaming Commission approves later this month.
+In that case, Bluberi will solidify its presence in its adopted home state and reinforce its trajectory as one of the gaming industry’s most rapidly ascending challengers.